MPTCP-smartphone-thesis/uitests/README.md

 * Dailymotion: Change the quality to HD.
 * Dropbox: You will need to sign up/in, skip the welcome screen (no need to turn on camera upload option) and send at least one file that you can delete just after.
-* Google Drive: (Note: this UITest is currently blacklisted because uploaded files are not always sent immediatelly after the operation) You need a Google account and skip the initial menu (how to use GDrive).
+* Google Drive: You need a Google account and skip the initial menu (how to use GDrive).
 Then, click on the `upload`, menu on the top right, `settings`, `Display advanced devices`.
 You need also to go to Settings and uncheck "Transfer files only on Wi-Fi"
 * Facebook: You need to be connected with a Facebook account.
 GPS should be enabled to find the nearest location.
 * Firefox Beta: Go to Settings / Privacy / Clear Private Data / Always clear when quitting (check that you'll clear everything, you need Firefox 33+).
 You also need to install the module `Janus Proxy Configurator`.
 If you want to setup your own Janus server, you can use this Docker image [here](https://registry.hub.docker.com/u/matttbe/docker-janus-node/) (don't forget to generate a new SSL key and accept it on your Android device as written in the `README` file)
 * Messenger: You need to be connected with a Facebook account and have at least one contact and one previous discussion